SebKrantz/collapse/README.md

 * To facilitate complex data transformation, exploration and computing tasks in R.
 * To help make R code fast, flexible, parsimonious and programmer friendly.

-It further implements a class-agnostic approach to data manipulation in R, supporting base R, *dplyr* (*tibble*), *data.table*, *sf*, *plm* classes for panel data ('pseries' and 'pdata.frame'), and non-destructively handling other matrix or data frame based classes (including most time series classes such as 'ts', 'xts' / 'zoo', 'timeSeries', 'tsibble', etc.).
+It further implements a class-agnostic approach to data manipulation in R, supporting base R, *dplyr* (*tibble*), *data.table*, *sf*, *plm* classes for panel data ('pseries' and 'pdata.frame'), and non-destructively handling other matrix or data frame based classes (including most time series classes such as 'ts', 'xts' / 'zoo', 'tsibble', etc.).

 <!-- *collapse* thus provides a robust, flexible, class-agnostic and computationally advanced toolkit for data manipulation in R. -->